yuler/gh-todo/README.md

 ## How it works

 First, you need run `gh todo init`.
-It will create `todo` repo in your GitHub accout.
+It will create `todo` repo based on [yuler/template-todo](https://github.com/yuler/template-todo) in your GitHub account.

 Then you can use `gh todo add` to add new task.
-It will create an issue with today(YYYY-mm-dd) as the title in `todo` repo.
+It will create an issue with today(yyyy-MM-dd) as the title in `todo` repo.

 The `gh todo` or `gh todo list` where show todo list.